Self-Drilling Screw Manufacturing Process

 6.3 (No. 14) | 3 | 4.4 | 6.3 | 4.4 | 6.3 |

-Screw protrusion allowance, also known as thread protrusion, is measured from beyond the point of the extreme point of the first full form thread which also includes the drill point length.
 The protrusion allowance is critical to ensuring adequate thread engagement as well as preventing stripped threads and insufficient damping force.

-Incorrect screw sizing doesn’t just lead to mechanical failure—it affects productivity and cost.
-A screw that is too long can take longer to drive and may require additional torque, increasing wear on power tools and operator fatigue.
 A screw that is too short might have to be replaced after initial fastening attempts fail, leading to wasted time and materials.
-Poorly manuafactured screws also play a part in efficiency, be sure to choose products from a reputable supplier, as a working screw is an efficient screw.
-In projects where thousands of screws are used, these inefficiencies can compound quickly, increasing labor costs and reducing overall profitability.
+Poorly manufactured screws also play a part in efficiency.
+Be sure to choose products from a reputable supplier, as a working screw is an efficient screw.

 In many industries—such as construction, infrastructure, and transportation—fastener specifications must meet stringent building codes or engineering standards.
 Using an incorrect screw size, even unintentionally, can void warranties, result in failed inspections, or lead to liability in the event of structural issues.

-Manufacturers often publish load tables and drill capacity charts to help specifiers and installers select the correct TEK screw for each application.
+Manufacturers often publish load tables and drill capacity charts to help specifiers and installers select the correct Tek screw for each application.
 Ignoring these guidelines in favor of “just using what’s available” can have serious consequences.

-To ensure that TEK screw sizing meets the demands of your project, follow these best practices:
+To ensure that Tek screw sizing meets the demands of your project, follow these best practices:

 As with any component in construction or engineering, precision matters.
-TEK screws may be small, but when it comes to performance, the right size can make all the difference.
+Tek screws may be small, but when it comes to performance, the right size can make all the difference.